Adolis García Player Props: Rangers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks third in the league with a collective 10.5 strikeouts per nine innings.
+- The 9.9 strikeouts per nine innings compiled by the Cubs pitching staff ranks fifth in the league.

-- The Cubs have a 3.91 team ERA that ranks 12th among all league pitching staffs.
+- The Cubs have a 3.77 team ERA that ranks ninth across all league pitching staffs.

-- Cubs pitchers combine to surrender four home runs (0.7 per game), the second-fewest in the league.
+- Cubs pitchers combine to give up four home runs (0.6 per game), the first-fewest in baseball.

-- Steele (0-0) makes the start for the Cubs, his second of the season.
+- Taillon (0-1) makes the start for the Cubs, his second of the season.

-- His last time out was in relief on Friday when the lefty tossed 2/3 innings against the Texas Rangers while giving up hits.
+- His last appearance was in relief on Saturday when the righty tossed 2/3 innings against the Texas Rangers while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.